VijetaPuthran/Web-scraping-challenge/README.md

 * The url that is used for the Featured Space Image site is [here](https://spaceimages-mars.com).

-* splinter is used to navigate the site and to find the image url for the current Featured Mars Image and the url string is assigned to a variable called `featured_image_url`.
+* The splinter library is used to navigate the site and to find the image url for the current Featured Mars Image and the url string is assigned to a variable called `featured_image_url`.

 * The image url to the full size `.jpg` image is located.